kessler-frost/jde_tasks/README.md

 # jde_tasks
 This repository contains the solutions to challenge tasks given by JDE Robot for GSoC 2020.
 It's an implementation of the Game of Life.
 Description of this game can be found here https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life.
+Note: Provide sensible values when requested since the game is not fool-proof.

 `life.py` --> Module which can be used to play the Game of Life.